yaseminates/Social_Network_Analysis_LUISS/README.md

 ---
 Group project for the "Social Netwoek Analysis" course of LUISS University (a.y.
 2024-2025).

+This project was graded: full points + bonus (highest possible grade)

 ---
 ## Collaborators
 (Alphabetically by Last Name, with LUISS matricola number)